 I am a climatologist with a physics background, at CNR-ISAC since 2017.
 My scientific interest is mainly devoted to the extratropical climate variability, with a special eye on the ability of Global Climate Models in reproducing spatial and temporal modes of variability (as atmospheric blocking or the North Atlantic Oscillation) and their related climate extremes.
 I participate in the development of the EC-Earth Earth System Model and I have been the CNR responsible for the EC-Earth CMIP6 integrations that will be part of the next IPCC report.
+Since 2022, I am involved in the Destination Earth initiative coordinating the model evaluation working package in the Climate Adaptation Digital Twin.

 Current interests involve: